-MFA in Acting in TV, Film and Theatre at Cal State LA
+MFA in TV, Film and Theatre: Acting Option at Cal State LA

 LA’s Triple Threat

-As part of the California State University system, Cal State LA’s MFA in Acting program is one of the most affordable programs in the country, while having the unique advantage of offering courses and interaction with professionals in the TV, film and theatre industries in Los Angeles.
+As part of the California State University system, Cal State LA’s MFA in TVFT program is one of the most affordable acting programs in the country, while having the unique advantage of offering courses and interaction with professionals in the TV, film and theatre industries in Los Angeles.

 Faculty teaching-artists and scholars continue to work and present locally, nationally and internationally, ensuring that the training is current and relevant, preparing students for a successful career.